Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 Enable if you Host Zoom Meetings

-Often you can also simply use a service by logging into via your browser vs the app… so are you SURE you need the app downloaded?
+Often, you can also simply use a service by logging in via your browser vs the app… so are you SURE you need the app downloaded?
 Have you talked to your tech team at work about this?
 If not, is your privacy worth at least trying to have a conversation with them about it?

 If all other options have failed…